node-ipc/node-ipc/README.md

 `ipc.connectTo(id,path,callback);`

-Used for connecting as a client to local Unix Sockets and Windows Sockets. ***This is the fastst way for processes on the same machine to communicate*** because it bypasses the network card which TCP and UDP must both use.
+Used for connecting as a client to local Unix Sockets and Windows Sockets. ***This is the fastest way for processes on the same machine to communicate*** because it bypasses the network card which TCP and UDP must both use.

 | variable | required | definition |
 |----------|----------|------------|